alexle/alexle.github.com/posts/linked-list-python.markdown

 1. Create a node.
 If it is the first node, set the 'head' pointer to it.
 2. Set the last node's 'next' pointer to this node.
 This keeps the nodes linked.
-3. Update the 'tail' pointer to the new node.
+3. Update the node to be the new 'tail' node.

 <div id="code">
 &nbsp;&nbsp; <font color="#f0e68c"><b>def</b></font>&nbsp;<font color="#98fb98">AddNode</font>( self, data ):<br>